shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/administration/beyond-your-first-project.md

 If you rather have installed the {% include product %} Desktop in a non-standard location or intend to use a custom python location, please ensure that the paths in the files point to a valid Python installation.
 It needs to be v2.6 or above (but not Python 3!).
 If you want to execute UI based applications and tools, please make sure that the Python you specify has either PyQt or PySide installed and is linked up to a QT v4.6 or higher.

 Please also note that in order to run Toolkit on multiple operating systems, you need to specify the paths to all your desired platforms when you are running the project setup wizard.
-If you haven't done this, and want to add an additional operating system to a storage path or configuration location, just drop us a line on  `support@shotgunsoftware.com` and we'll be happy to walk through the steps.
+If you haven't done this, and want to add an additional operating system to a storage path or configuration location, please visit our [support site](https://knowledge.autodesk.com/contact-support) for help.

 # Next Steps